 I recently found myself needing to write up a

 test suite for some preexisting code.
-Tools like coverage
+Tools like coverage are helpful in

 identifying untested code paths, but can be annoyingly multi-step when you are